MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ne-d3dkmthk-_d3dkmt_standardallocationtype.md

 ## -enum-fields

-### -field D3DKMT_STANDARDALLOCATIONTYPE_EXISTINGHEAP
+### -field D3DKMT_STANDARDALLOCATIONTYPE_EXISTINGHEAP:1

-Indicates that the allocation type is an existing heap.
+The allocation type is an existing heap.

+### -field D3DKMT_STANDARDALLOCATIONTYPE_INTERNALBACKINGSTORE:2

+The allocation type is an internal backing store.

 ## -see-also